 Common Causes of Lack of Appetite You Should Know

-Loss of appetite or anorexia occurs because of several conditions, such as the common cold or an infection.
+Loss of appetite (also referred to medically as anorexia) can occur due to several conditions such as the common cold or infections.
+This is different from anorexia nervosa, which is a psychiatric eating disorder.
 Patients suffering from malnutrition or weight loss can experience loss of appetite, which can become serious if left untreated.

 What are the Possible Causes of a Lack of Appetite?